NSuer/User_Interface_Project_1/README.md

 ## Design

 ### Design Goals and Requirements
-  - Quickly being able to see their consistency.
+  - Must be able to quickly being able to see their consistency of journaling.
-  - Being able to switch themes between dark, light, pink, and purple.
+  - Must be able to switch themes between dark, light, pink, and purple.
-  - Journaling, keeping track of verses, prayer, and reflection activities.
+  - Must have journaling, keeping track of verses, prayer, and reflection activities.
-  - Viewing previous journal entries.
+  - Must have the ablility to view previous journal entries.
-  - Journal entry search bar ( this is my Level 4 Implementation Goal ).
+  - Must have a journal entry search bar ( this is my Level 4 Implementation Goal ).

 ### Sketching Design Alternatives
 I did 10-plus-10 MINUTES, because I was having trouble coming up with more ideas.
 It said this was allowed in the project instructions.